 The State is party to various legal proceedings relating to its operations and governmental functions but such proceedings are unrelated to the Bonds or the security for the Bonds.
+For a discussion of litigation filed against the State please see the Bond Appendix litigation section in APPENDIX A hereto.

-At the time of payment for and delivery of the Bonds, the Chairman of the Board and the Executive Administrator will execute and deliver a certification to the effect that no litigation of any nature has been filed or is then pending which would restrain the issuance and delivery of the Bonds or affect the provision made for their payment or security or in any manner question the validity of the Bonds.
+At the time of payment for and delivery of the Bonds, the Chairman of the Board, or his designee, and the Executive Administrator will execute and deliver a certification to the effect that no litigation of any nature has been filed or is then pending which would restrain the issuance and delivery of the Bonds or affect the provision made for their payment or security or in any manner question the validity of the Bonds.